How Digestive and Immune Systems Work Together

 As soon as the gut bacteria come into contact with the gut lining, TLRs are activated and stimulate the production of antibodies to limit the gut bacteria from over colonizing the gut.
 This, subsequently, protects us from inflammation.
 Aberrant TLR signaling, thus, forms the basis of conditions like inflammation of the colon and even cancer.
 [5]

-This further elucidates the partnership of the digestive system with the immune system.
+This further elucidates the partnership of the immune system and digestive system.

 References